kristen-lee-120/wokingwithdata/README.md

 ### Interesting Aggregates
 One way to read part of the pivot table below is, say, let's look at the first cell where the average rating is 1 and the recipe takes 1 step.
 A recipe that has an average rating of 1 and takes 1 step has an average cooking time of 12 minutes flat.
 All other cells can be read in a similar manner.

-From this table, we can also see that the most amount of steps in the entire main dataframe is a 100-step recipe.
-At 100 steps and an average rating of 5, the average cook time was 1680 minutes.
+From this table, we can also see that the most amount of steps in the entire main dataframe is a 86-step recipe.
+At 86 steps and an average rating of 5, the average cook time was 18 minutes (somehow??).

 <iframe src="https://kristen-lee-120.github.io/wokingwithdata/assets/pivot_table.html"
         width="100%" height="500px" frameborder="0"></iframe>